-The UKHSA has determined the most appropriate intervention with the greatest potential public health impact is to vaccinate all those eligible, quickly.
+The UKHSA has determined the most appropriate intervention with the greatest potential public health impact is to vaccinate all those eligible, guickly.

 Following this advice, the Secretary of State for Health and Social Care has asked NHS England to bring the vaccination programme forward, to start earlier, and to accelerate the delivery of the programme to vaccinate eligible people more quickly.

 NHS England would like as many people as possible to have been vaccinated by the end of October.
 DHSC are providing additional support to the NHS to enable this to happen.

-Influenza and COVID-19 Vaccination Cohort Eligibility
+Influenza and Covid-19 Vaccination Cohort Eligibility

-The eligible cohorts for flu vaccinations have remained largely unchanged with the exception of removing the eligibility for those aged between 50-64.
+The eligible cohorts for flu vaccinations have remained largely unchanged with the exception of removing the eligibility for 50-64 years olds this season.